It is a muscular organ about the size of a closed fist. It was in the chest, slightly to the left of the center.

-Intrinsic conduction system: the intrinsic conduction system, or the nodal system, which is integrated into the heart tissue establishes the basic rhythm.
+Intrinsic conduction system: the intrinsic conduction system or the nodal system, integrated into the heart tissue, establishes the basic rhythm.

-Composition : the intrinsic driving system is composed of a special tissue that is not found anywhere else in the body; It is like a cross between a muscle and nervous tissue.
+Composition: the intrinsic driving system is composed of a particular tissue not found anywhere else in the body; It is like a cross between a muscle and nervous tissue.

-Synatrial node (SA) : the SA node has the highest depolarization rate in the whole system, so you can start the rhythm and set the rhythm for the whole heart; therefore, the term ” pacemaker “.
+Synatrial node (SA): the SA node has the highest depolarization rate in the whole system, so you can start the rhythm and set the rhythm for the entire heart; therefore, the term ” pacemaker. “

 How does the heart work?

 The left side and the right side of the heart work in unison.
-The right side of the heart receives deoxygenated blood and sends it to the lungs; The left side of the heart receives blood from the lungs and pumps it to the rest of the body.
+The right side of the heart receives deoxygenated blood and sends it to the lungs; The left side receives blood from the lungs and pumps it to the rest of the body.

-The atria and ventricles contract and relax in turn, producing a rhythmic heart rhythm.
+The atria and ventricles contract and relax, producing a rhythmic heart rhythm.

-The right atrium receives deoxygenated blood from the body through veins called the superior and inferior vena cava (the largest veins in the body).
+The right atrium receives deoxygenated blood from the body through veins called the superior and inferior vena cava (the most prominent veins in the body).

-The right atrium contracts and the blood passes to the right ventricle.
-Once the right ventricle is full, it contracts and pumps blood to the lungs through the pulmonary artery, where it captures oxygen and discharges carbon dioxide.
+The proper atrium contracts and the blood passes to the right ventricle.
+Once the right ventricle is complete, it contracts and pumps blood to the lungs through the pulmonary artery, where it captures oxygen and discharges carbon dioxide.

 The newly oxygenated blood returns to the left atrium through the pulmonary vein.
 The left atrium contracts, pushing the blood into the left ventricle.
-Once the left ventricle is full, it contracts and pushes the blood into the body through the aorta.
+Once the left ventricle is complete, it contracts and goes the blood into the body through the aorta.

 Each beat can be divided into two parts:

-Systole : the atrium contracts (atrial systole) and pushes the blood to the ventricles; Then, when the atria begin to relax, the ventricles contract (ventricular systole) and expel blood from the heart.
+Systole: the atrium contracts (atrial systole) and pushes the blood to the ventricles.
+The ventricles contract (ventricular systole) and expel blood from the heart when the atria relax.

-When blood is sent through the pulmonary artery to the lungs, it travels through small capillaries on the surface of the pulmonary alveoli (air sacs).
+When blood is sent through the pulmonary artery to the lungs, it travels through tiny capillaries on the surface of the pulmonary alveoli (air sacs).

-Oxygen travels to the capillaries and carbon dioxide travels from the capillaries to the alveoli, where it is exhaled into the atmosphere.
+Oxygen travels to the capillaries, and carbon dioxide travels from the veins to the alveoli, exhaling it into the atmosphere.

 The muscles of the heart also need to receive oxygenated blood.
-They are fed by the coronary arteries on the surface of the heart.
+The coronary arteries feed them on the surface of the heart.

-When the blood passes near the surface of the body, as in the wrist or neck, it is possible to feel the pulse; This is the rush of blood as the heart pumps it through the body.
+When the blood passes near the body’s surface, as in the wrist or neck, it is possible to feel the pulse; This is the rush of blood as the heart pumps it through the body.